List of software reliability models

 Software reliability growth (or estimation) models use failure data from testing to forecast the failure rate or MTBF into the future.
 The models depend on the assumptions about the fault rate during testing which can either be increasing, peaking, decreasing or some combination of decreasing and increasing.
 Some models assume that there is a finite and fixed number of inherent defects while others assume that it's infinite.
 Some models require effort for parameter estimation while others have only a few parameters to estimate.
 Some models require the exact time in between each failure found in testing, while others only need to have the number of failures found during any given time interval such as a day.

-Software reliability tools implementing some of these models include CASRE (Computer-Aided Software Reliability Estimation) and an open source SFRAT (Software Failure and Reliability Assessment Tool).